Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Policy Evaluation via Counterfactual Loss

 \section{Policy Evaluation via Counterfactual Loss}

 Classical statistical decision theory evaluates a policy solely based on observed outcomes.
 However, such standard loss functions are inherently limited in that they cannot assess how much better, or worse, a different decision might have been.
-An example of alternative performance measures is given by the regret, which is used in online optimization to evaluate the performance gap with respect to an optimal policy.
-The framework of \textit{counterfactual loss} introduced in \cite{koch2025statistical} generalizes the notion of regret by allowing for the quantification of the quality of a decision using all potential outcomes.
+The framework of \textit{counterfactual loss} introduced in \citep{koch2025statistical} generalizes the notion of regret by allowing for the quantification of the quality of a decision using all potential outcomes.
 In this framework, we demonstrate the use of synthetic counterfactual labels via SP-CCI for policy evaluation with respect to counterfactual losses.